more

 • Joinder and Consolidation,” Bahrain Chamber for Dispute Resolution International Arbitration Review (2018)

-• Sources of Procedural Law in International Dispute Settlement,” Research Handbook on International Procedural Law (forthcoming)
+• Sources of Procedural Law in International Dispute Settlement,” Research Handbook on International Procedural Law (2024)

 Selected Speaking Engagements